contextfree/rust-winui-experiments/README.md

 * Requires Rust nightly

 * Currently depends on the experimental `combase-macro` branch of `winrt-rust`: https://github.com/contextfree/winrt-rust/tree/combase-macro .
-You can clone it locally with `git clone https://github.com/contextfree/winrt-rust.git -b combase-macro`; you'll need to run this from `rust-winui-experiments`'s parent directory, so it gets cloned into a sibling directory (e.g. `/repos/winrt-rust` and `/repos/rust-winui-experiments`)
+You can clone it locally with

+`git clone https://github.com/contextfree/winrt-rust.git -b combase-macro`

+- you'll need to run this from `rust-winui-experiments`'s parent directory, so it gets cloned into a sibling directory (e.g. `/repos/winrt-rust` and `/repos/rust-winui-experiments`)

 Some of this code (the `window.rs` and `window_events.rs` files) is derived from the winit project